Pearson Reef: History

 Pearson Reef was first observed by Pearson, commander of the Bahamian, in 1843.

 Before 1978, Phan Vinh Island was named Hon Sap Island by Vietnam.
 At the beginning of 1978, the situation in the Spratly Islands was complicated, the Philippines sent troops to occupy An Nhon reef (formerly known as Lan Can reef), some countries sent many ships to the Truong Sa archipelago.
-Sa.
 The Vietnamese Navy decided to quickly organize forces to keep the islands of Central London Reef, Sin Cowe East Island, Phan Vinh Island and Amboyna Cay.

 On March 30, 1978, a detachment of 31 people from Regiment 146, Naval Region 4, commanded by Second Lieutenant Vũ Xuân Hà, accompanied by Regiment Commander Cao Ánh Đăng aboard ship 680 of Division 128 was stationed Phan Vinh Island.

 "Phan Vinh Island" as Vietnamese call it, comes from the name of the Hero of the People's Armed Forces, Lieutenant Nguyễn Phan Vinh (1933 – 1968, native of Dien Ban, Quang Nam), who was the captain of many numberless ship in the Vietnam War.

 In 2022, news reports indicated that the Vietnamese government was engaged in dredging and landfill operations to expand the size of Pearson Reef (Phan Vinh Island), Namyit Island, and Sand Cay.
 The total area of the land reclaimed of Phan Vinh Island in 2024, in this operations to be 58 hectares.
 From October 2023, Vietnam will begin to expand Phan Vinh B Island.
 In the future, the area of this island may exceed Phan Vinh Island.